sagemath/trac_to_gh/Issue 6173.md

 # Issue 6173: atlas -- change from SAGE_SIMD_MODE to SAGE_FAT_BINARY

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6173

 Original creator: was